pimpale/todo-app/backend/README.md

 7. Configuring our environment variables (Backend Only):

     Because we integrate with other services, we have API keys, tokens, and passwords that can't be git pushed onto a public repository.
-    In order to protect the security of these keys, they are kept in a seperate file named `env-vars.sh` not included here.
+    In order to protect the security of these keys, they are kept in a separate file named `env-vars.sh` not included here.
     This file **SHOULD NOT** be committed, and is purposely included in the `.gitignore`.
     **If you push the file, let me know so that I can cancel the keys immediately.**
     We run the risk of our email being taken over by spammers otherwise.